 Thumb sucking is an extremely common habit of small children that usually goes away by around age five.
 However, children who are slow to break their thumb-sucking habit are more likely to develop problems with chewing and speech.
 The team at My Orthodontist understands thumb sucking is a natural response to stress but can help your child break the habit and avoid future complications.
-Make an appointment at one of the nine convenient locations in Deptford Township, Lawrenceville, Medford, Bayonne, West New York, East Orange, Cherry Hill, Paterson, New Jersey, and Langhorne, Pennsylvania, or use the online booking tool today.
+Make an appointment at one of the nine convenient locations in Deptford Township, Lawrenceville, Medford, Bayonne, West New York, West Orange, Cherry Hill, Paterson, New Jersey, and Langhorne, Pennsylvania, or use the online booking tool today.

 Habit appliances are devices used to correct bad habits in children like thumb sucking and lip sucking.
 They can also be used as a trainer for tongue placement when you’re at rest or swallowing.

 Habit appliances can help stop your child from forming habits that can lead to misalignment and other tooth and jaw problems in the future.

 When your child forcefully sucks their thumb, it makes their front teeth move and can even cause their jawbones to change shape.
 You may notice the upper set of teeth flare out and upward, while the lower set moves inward.

 Children’s jaws are low in mineral content such as calcium which makes them soft and flexible.
 As a result, if bad oral habits like thumb sucking last beyond a certain age, they can lead to complications with their developing and erupting teeth and the surrounding tissues.